Deep Networks Provably Classify Data on Curves: Problem Formulation

 The conditioning of $\vTheta^{\mathrm{NTK}}_\mu$ depends not only on how near $\mc M$ comes to intersecting itself, which is captured by $\Delta$, but also on {\em the number of times} that $\mc M$ can ``loop back'' to a particular point.
 If $\mc M$ ``loops back'' many times, $\vTheta^{\mathrm{NTK}}_\mu$ can be highly correlated, leading to a hard certificate problem.
 The {\em \FourClowerOpen-number} (verbally, ``clover number'') reflects the number of near self-intersections:

 with $\tau_2 = \frac{19}{20\sqrt{20}\hat{\kappa}}$.
-The set $\set*{ \mb x' \given d_{\mc M}(\mb x,\mb x')\ge \tau_1, \angle(\mb x,\mb x')\le \tau_2}$ is the union of looping pieces, namely points that are close to $\mb x$ in extrinsic distance but far in intrinsic distance. $N_{\mc M}( T, \delta )$ is the cardinality of a minimal $\delta$ covering of $T \subset \manifold$ in the intrinsic distance on the manifold, serving as a way to count the number of disjointed looping pieces.
-The \FourClowerOpen-number accounts for the maximal volume of the curve where closeness parameter $\Delta$ is active.
+The set $\set*{ \mb x' \given d_{\mc M}(\mb x,\mb x')\ge \tau_1, \angle(\mb x,\mb x')\le \tau_2}$ is the union of looping pieces, namely points that are close to $\mb x$ in extrinsic distance but far in intrinsic distance. $N_{\mc M}( T, \delta )$ is the cardinality of a minimal $\delta$ covering of $T \subset \manifold$ in the intrinsic distance on the manifold, serving as a way to count the number of disjoint looping pieces.
+The \FourClowerOpen-number accounts for the maximal volume of the curve where the angle injectivity radius $\Delta$ is active.
 It will generally be large if the manifolds nearly intersect multiple times, as illustrated in \cref{fig:winding}.
 The \fco-number is typically small, but can be large when the data are generated in a way that induces certain near symmetries, as in the right panel of \cref{fig:winding}.